I had a blast discussing my past and present research with Prof. Lee Vinsel on the Peoples & Things podcast. Check it out!

 • The Rickshaw and the Railroad: Human-Powered Transport in the Age of the Machine

 I’m revisiting the history of mobility in modern Japan through its forgotten technologies—rickshaws, human-powered railways, and feet.
 Watch a seven-episode documentary about the project produced by the Gerda Henkel Foundation or watch a brief talk about the project on UC TV.
+The book is now under contract with Cambridge University Press.

 • Bodies and Structures: Deep-Mapping Modern East Asian History